Artanemus/SCM_BuildMeAClub-R/README.md

 ---

-#### 31.05.2023
+#### 02.06.2023

 Just some quick notes on the BMAC_SCRIPTS folder.
 In future builds there will be a single SQL script for each database version.
-A script can be dragged into MSSQL Server Management Studio and executed to create the database.
-OR you can run the SCM_BuildMeAClub application.
-The reason for a single script?
-Just trying to be better organized😉.
-As of the date given, I'm still preparing (and testing) these new scripts.
-Keep a watch on the folder and look for some new release builds for SCM_BuildMeAClub.
+(02/06/23 Keep a watch on the folder and look for some new release builds for SCM_BuildMeAClub.)

-v1.1.5.2 Introduces club logos and scheduling of events.
+v1.1.5.2 Introduces club logos, scheduling of events and FINA's disqualification codes.
 (And some other "bits and bobs".)

-v1.1.5.3 Introduces FINA's disqualification codes.
+v1.1.5.3 Introduces teamed events.

 v2.0.0.0 Introduces some major changes.
-Multi-Club support, new member's schema, team events (relays) and session export.
+Multi-Club support, new member's schema and session export.
 (To various formats.)
-Will I build an SCM_Update app for this version?
-I don't know - what are your thoughts?

-It takes time to build good, solid, well performing databases 😋.
+It takes time to build a solid, well performing databases 😋.

+You'll find more info in the Wiki.

 ---